storacha/ucanto/Readme.md

 > Note that the actual encoder / decoder types are more complicated as they capture capability types, the number of invocations, and corresponding return types.
 This allows them to provide good type inference.
 But ignoring those details, that is what they are in a nutshell.

-Library comes with several transport layer codecs you can pick from, but you can also bring one yourself.
+The library comes with several transport layer codecs you can pick from, but you can also bring one yourself.
 Below we will take invocations encoded in [CAR][] format and produce responses encoded in [DAG-CBOR][] format:

 ```ts
 import * as Server from "@ucanto/server"